Micky Ward: Ward vs. Shea Neary

 After coming off his big win vs Green, Ward traveled to London in March 2000 to challenge the undefeated 22-0 WBU Light Welterweight Champion, Shea Neary, in the co-main event of Naseem Hamed vs. Vuyani Bungu.
 The fight was a high-paced, action-packed slugfest.
 Ward hurt Neary early on in the fight with two big shots in the 1st and 4th rounds, but Neary slowly started to take over the middle rounds, being up on the score cards going into the 8th.
 Ward started to take over during the that round knocking Neary down with a body hook/left uppercut combo, then earning a TKO soon after winning the WBU world title and silencing the London crowd.
 This put a end to Neary's four year reign.
 At the end of the fight, HBO commentator Larry Merchant simply stated, "He's done it again folks".

 Ward, however, never defended the title.
-In his next fight, he ended up in a contenders' bout vs Antonio Díaz.
-The fight was competitive, resulting in a razor-thin unanimous 95-94 decision loss for Ward.
-He then faced Steve Quinonez, making quick work of him with an impressive 1st round KO, drilling Quinonez with a double left hook to the head before curling him up with that signature hook to the body.
+In his next fight, he ended up in a contenders' bout vs Antonio Díaz on August 19, 2000.
+The fight was competitive, resulting in a close unanimous 95-94 decision loss for Ward.
+He then faced Steve Quinonez on May 18, 2001, making quick work of him with a 1st round KO, drilling Quinonez with a double left hook to the head before curling him up with that signature hook to the body.